Vasar

 The challenge

-Founders visiting Vasar’s site struggled to understand what Vasar offered, how the process worked, and why they should trust a new manufacturing partner.
-This created friction in their sales funnel, lowering inbound quality and slowing early validation.
-Without a clearer narrative and structure, Vasar risked losing credibility with the exact audience they needed to reach quickly: non-technical founders building physical products.
+Founders visiting Vasar’s site struggled to understand what Vasar did, how the process worked, and why they should trust a new manufacturing partner.
+This lack of clarity created friction in the sales funnel and weakened inbound quality, especially among non-technical founders building physical products.

 Constraints and assumptions